sid3345/Farm-Auction/README.md

 # Farm-Auction
 A web application to let farmer auction their crop online.
+(Filenames are vehicles as it was developed previously for vehicles).

 ## Stakeholders: Buyer, Administrator and Seller (farmer) .